Learn about places to volunteer.

 Parkinson’s Therapy Center in Smithtown is looking for volunteers to help with clerical support.
 They also are in need of volunteers to assist the clients with the exercise program.

 The Cohalan Court Children Center in Central Islip is in need of volunteers to help the professional childcare providers care for children ages 6 weeks to 12 years while their parents are in Family Court.
 The center is open daily from 9 am to 1 pm.

 The Wertheim National Wildlife Refuge, located in beautiful Shirley, NY is in need of Saturday volunteers to help out at their Visitor Center.
 This would be a great fit for someone who enjoys and would like to share the beauty of nature.

 Long Island Blood Services is looking for volunteers to greet donors and assist the nurses during blood drives.

 This wonderful organization, Rebuilding Together Long Island, services locations throughout Suffolk County.
 Volunteers are needed to assist in home repairs and modifications to make homes accessible and safe for low income, veterans or physically-challenged seniors.

-Many varied and wonderful volunteer positions are available at the Family Service League at their locations in Huntington, Riverhead and Bay Shore.
-Some of these are tutoring, mentoring, computer literacy, translating and helping children as pre-school aides.
-There is also a need for volunteers to participate in the Ombudsman Program.
+Many varied and wonderful positions are available at the Family Service League at their locations in Huntington, Riverhead and Bay Shore.
+Some of these are tutoring, mentoring, computer literacy, translating, volunteering in the Ombudsmen Program and helping children as pre-school aides.
+The need for volunteers is especially great on Long Island’s East End.